 Contributor: Maroof Ahmed | Editor: Dadi Darmadi

-On July 14, 2023, the Faculty of Education (FoE) at Universitas Islam Internasional Indonesia (UIII) had the privilege of hosting a distinguished guest lecturer, Dr. Abdul Malik, from the National Accreditation Agency for Schools/Madrasahs (Badan Akreditasi Nasional Sekolah/Madrasah).
-The online lecture focused on the Technical and Vocational Education and Training (TVET) Policy in Indonesia.
+On July 28, 2023, the Faculty of Education (FoE) at Universitas Islam Internasional Indonesia (UIII) had the honor of hosting a distinguished guest lecturer, Prof. Dr. H. Raihani, the Vice Dean for Academic Affairs at the Faculty of Psychology, UIN Sultan Syarif Kasim, Riau Indonesia, for a discussion on Multicultural Education in Indonesia.